zarmeen2/cs598/report.md

 The third type of model I tested was the regression tree.
 I began by fitting an unpruned tree.
 The unpruned regression tree had a test MSE of 45.22.
 I was not expecting the unpruned tree to perform well, but it was a good benchmark to compare the pruned trees against.

 To start testing pruned trees, I tested trees with `max_depth` of None, 2, 4, 6, 8, and 10, and `min_samples_leaf` of 1, 2, 5, and 10.
-Out of these parameters, the best performing model had no `max_depth` and a `min_samples_leaf` of 2.
+Out of these parameters, the best performing model had a `max_depth` equal to None and a `min_samples_leaf` of 2.
 The test MSE for this model was 48.67, which was higher than the test MSE for the unpruned regression tree.
 The feature importances for this tree were the following:

 | Variable           | Importance |
 | ------------------ | ---------- |